susom/redcap-em-irb-lookup/README.md

         "approvedForIps":false,"approvedForIdentifyingImage":false,
         "approvedForAcctNums":true,"approvedForOtherPhi":false,

-        "intentForDiagnosis":"Internal Use","intentForProcedure":"Internal Use","intentForLabResult":"Internal Use","intentForMedications":"Internal Use","intentForHospitalCost":"","intentForDemographics":"Internal Use","intentForPsychNotes":"","intentForClinicalNotes":"Internal Use","intentForRadiology":"Internal Use","intentForOtherImages":"","intentForOtherNonPhi":"Internal Use","intentForName":"Internal Use","intentForStateOrLess":"Internal Use","intentForDates":"Internal Use","intentForPhoneNums":"","intentForFaxNums":"","intentForEmail":"","intentForSsn":"","intentForMrn":"Internal Use","intentForHealthPlan":"Internal Use","intentForAcctNums":"Internal Use","intentForCertNum":"Internal Use","intentForVehicleNum":"","intentForDeviceNum":"","intentForUrls":"","intentForIps":"","intentForIdentifyingImage":"","intentForOtherPhi":""
+        "intentForDiagnosis":"Internal Use","intentForProcedure":"Internal Use",
+        "intentForLabResult":"Internal Use","intentForMedications":"Internal Use",
+        "intentForHospitalCost":"","intentForDemographics":"Internal Use",
+        "intentForPsychNotes":"","intentForClinicalNotes":"Internal Use",
+        "intentForRadiology":"Internal Use","intentForOtherImages":"",
+        "intentForOtherNonPhi":"Internal Use","intentForName":"Internal Use",
+        "intentForStateOrLess":"Internal Use","intentForDates":"Internal Use",
+        "intentForPhoneNums":"","intentForFaxNums":"","intentForEmail":"",
+        "intentForSsn":"","intentForMrn":"Internal Use",
+        "intentForHealthPlan":"Internal Use","intentForAcctNums":"Internal Use",
+        "intentForCertNum":"Internal Use","intentForVehicleNum":"","intentForDeviceNum":"",
+        "intentForUrls":"","intentForIps":"","intentForIdentifyingImage":"","intentForOtherPhi":""
      },
      "personnel": array of personnel struct,
     }*/